 So how did we manage to pay off $12,785.85 worth of debt in nearly four months?
 I will explain exactly how we did this.
 It was a combination of getting lucky and being strategic with our income.

-We Got a Luck Break on Federal Loan Payments
+We Got a Lucky Break on Federal Loan Payments

 The first thing that happened was in March 2020, due to the coronavirus pandemic the government decided to freeze all required payments for federally held student loans.